#JelenaPajic: Fears For #SanJose Woman Missing For More Than Month After Leaving Home For 'Camping Trip'

 — Sabina Hadz (@hadjee) September 14, 2017

-San Jose Police spokesperson Sergeant.
-Albert Morales said that his department currently has no reason to suspect foul play, but that the woman suddenly dropped all contact with her friends and family, leading to the fears for her well-being.
+Sergeant Albert Morales, a San Jose Police spokesperson, said that his department currently has no reason to suspect foul play, but that the woman suddenly dropped all contact with her friends and family, leading to the fears for her well-being.
 Pajic originally resided in Saratoga, California.

 [Featured Image By Jelena Pajic Facebook]